The Mechanics of

 break up your story into more paragraphs.

-beginning writers write all in one big paragraph; a whole chapter may be all in
+writers write all in one big paragraph; a whole chapter may be all in one or

-are hard to follow.
-It is easier to
+to follow.
+It is easier to read, both

-read, both from a comprehension and a physical standpoint, when text is broken
+from a comprehension and a physical standpoint, when text is broken up into

 kept my paragraphs fairly short.
 This